benoit-liquet/SEMI-MARKOV-VIGNETTE/Section4-1.md

 names(res.AIC.intensity)[7] <- "Generalized Gamma + select"
 ```

-So this Genarlized Gamma model with different covariate set on each transition gets a AIC of 1701.029.
-However the best waiting time model gets an AIC of 1639.733
+So this Generalized Gamma model with different covariate set on each transition gets an AIC of 1701.029.
+However, the best waiting time model gets an AIC of 1639.733

 ### AIC Results (Table for Biometrics article)